pnnl/ProvenanceEnvironment/README.md

 * https://github.com/pnnl/proven-docker

 The separate repostories were created to allow users to download modules specific to their needs.
-Unfotunately github does not allow child repositories to exist under our original repository webstie.
+Unfortunately github does not allow child repositories to exist under our original repository webstie.

 The original website:  https://github.com/pnnl/ProvenanceEnvironment will remain the main website and should be cited or referenced.